Renault Arkana Review 2023 | Top Gear

 How does the car drive?

-The Arkana handles with reasonable alacrity – the front end bites into corners and the car remains flat, but this is at the expense of ride comfort, which is a touch too firm for a nice family SUV, thunking over speed bumps and the like.
+The Arkana handles with reasonable alacrity: it’s accurate through corners and remains relatively flat.
+But this is at the expense of ride comfort, which is a touch too firm for a nice family SUV, thunking over speed bumps and potholes.

 Advertisement - Page continues below

-Renault is obviously trying to create a bit of a niche for itself with all the coupe schtick, but the likes of the Toyota C-HR (from £25k) and Cupra Formentor (from £27k) have more exciting designs and in the Cupra’s case a proper plug-in hybrid option if the eco thing appeals.
-Even the Citroen C4 (from £20k) does a better job of distinctive character-led design, and that has an all-electric option too.
+Good question.
+Renault is obviously trying to create a bit of a niche for itself with all the coupe schtick, but the latest Toyota C-HR and Cupra Formentor have more exciting designs, and in the Cupra’s case a proper plug-in hybrid option if the eco thing appeals.
+Even the Citroen C4 (from £20k) does a better job of distinctive character-led design, and the Ford Kuga rules the segment for driving smarts.
+There’s also the Qashqai - the UK’s second-best selling car - to consider, of course.

 Our choice from the range